staxrip/staxrip/README.md

 There are a lot of resources in StaxRip-related communities.
 Users are strongly encouraged to visit those communities for help and more information.

-# Documentation & usefull links
+# Documentation & useful links

 - You can find plenty of information and instructions on [Wiki](https://github.com/staxrip/staxrip/wiki).
 - For the current changelog click here: [Changelog](https://github.com/staxrip/staxrip/blob/master/Changelog.md) - it's worth taking a look at it.
-- To download StaxRip browse through all [Releases](https://github.com/staxrip/staxrip/releases) or jump to the [Latest Release](https://github.com/staxrip/staxrip/releases/latest).
+- To download StaxRip browse through all [Releases](https://github.com/staxrip/staxrip/releases) or jump directly to the [Latest Release](https://github.com/staxrip/staxrip/releases/latest).

 # Contribution / Support